- Graduate Programs

 The major goal of doctoral training is to support promising doctoral students in developing careers as scientist/practitioners.
 Students interested primarily in clinical practice would most likely prefer a program less research-oriented than the Oregon Clinical Psychology Training Program.

-The research and clinical opportunities available to doctoral students depend on current activities of the clinical and departmental faculty, but may also encompass ongoing projects in research institutes located in the Eugene community that are affiliated with the clinical program.
-These institutions include the Oregon Research Institute, Oregon Social Learning Center, Decision Research, Electrical Geodesics, and the Child and Family Center.
+The research and clinical opportunities available to doctoral students depend on current activities of the clinical and departmental faculty, and may also encompass ongoing projects in research institutes located in the Eugene community that are affiliated with the clinical program.
+These institutions include the Oregon Research Institute, Oregon Social Learning Center, Decision Research, and Electrical Geodesics.

 Psychology Faculty Research Interests

 |Guide to the Clinical Psychology Program (Fall 2014)||4.79 KB|

 |Student Admissions, Outcomes, and Other Data for Clinical Doctoral Program||396.75 KB|